 - Does the conditional logic for your questions work correctly?

 - If you built Question Rules that incorporate Extended Profile questions with your program questions, be sure to test that your questions work appropriately.
-Contact your Account Manager so they can help you test the question behavior.
+Contact a member of your account team so they can help you test the question behavior.

 Poor Questions (duplicated questions from core application):